SUSAN GUTTRIDGE, BC MC, CCC

 Picture

-But her statement sat with me.
-Not because I doubted my career choice, but rather because it gave me insight into how little my Nonna understood about asking for and receiving help.
-Raised in a farming family by parents who lived through the depression in southern Italy, then witnessing first-hand the impacts of the second world war, asking for emotional support had never become her go-to coping strategy.
-For every loss she experienced, (and there were many), she donned her symbolic black clothing and shut off the hurting part of herself.
-It wasn’t my place to fight with her.
+Raised by farming parents in southern Italy during the Depression and then living through World War II, she learned early that survival meant self-reliance.
+Asking for emotional support had never become an option for her.
+For every loss she experienced (and there were many), she closed her blinds, put on her symbolic black clothing, and shut off the hurting part of herself by caring for others in her life.
+It wasn’t my place to fight with her or force her to see my perspective.
 I could only love her fully, for she was coping in the only way she knew how.

-Yes, the job of a Counsellor is to listen – but it is also so much more.
-It is about motivating and inspiring people to be the best versions of themselves, to learn how to invite in the change they are so desperately seeking.
-It is about helping people reconnect with hope after life experience has rattled it.
-It is about discovering the strength and courage they forgot they had.
-It is about cultivating resilience.
-It is about discovering how to be kind to one’s self, in a life where that was potentially never taught or even discouraged.
-The safety of the counselling office becomes a place to practice holding positive beliefs that just aren’t rooting due to the busy-ness of life.
-It’s a place to deconstruct shame, to grieve losses, to breathe deeply and fully, and to acknowledge ones’ worth.
-Every single counselling interaction is a chance to let someone know that they matter, that they are not struggling alone, and to foster hope.
+It’s about holding space and creating a sense of safety and connection.
+It’s about motivating and inspiring people to become the best versions of themselves, to learn how to invite in the change they are so desperately seeking.
+It’s about helping people reconnect with hope after life has rattled it.
+About rediscovering the strength and courage they forgot they had.
+About cultivating resilience, and discovering how to be kind to oneself, especially when life never taught, or even discouraged, self-compassion.
+The safety of the counselling room becomes a place to explore and practice positive beliefs of self that may never have had a chance to take root — whether because of trauma, relationships, symptoms, or the sheer busyness of life.
+It’s a place to deconstruct shame, to grieve losses, to breathe deeply, and to remember that we matter.
+Every conversation is, in its own way, a chance to say: you are not alone.

 0 Comments